 founder of the Trent Herpetological Society where I have had to develop my organization skills.
 I am also actively involved with Sustainable Trent where I have put together the project; Trent University Bioblitz on a citizen science app called iNaturalist where we are able to collect data on the many species on campus.
 Myself along with others involved, hope to publish a peer reviewed paper regarding the data collected to help raise awareness of what will be effected by the development of the Trent University Wildlife Sanctuary.
 Before being a student at Trent University, I volunteered as a zookeeper at Hands on Exotics where I prepared animal food, enrichment and cleaned enclosures.
 There, I gained valuable experience in animal husbandry as I learned how to care for a wide variety of animals.
 I have also done public outreach with Hands on Exotics where I aided in educating the public about exotic animals.
 I have also helped during outreach events with the Save the Salamanders conservation initiative where I developed my presentation and communication skills.
 While this was over the summer, during the academic year I acted as a field technician and educator with the Save the Salamanders Conservation Initiative.
-With Save the Salamanders I have gotten to travel across Ontario recording population data of reptiles and amphibian species.
-There, not only have I developed my skills in presentation and animal handling but also learned some of the methods used to collect data during population censuses and bioblitzes.
 More recently, I have worked as a camp counselor and animal presenter at Pawsitively Pets Kids Camp.
 There, I organized daily events along with facilitating live animal presentations to educate campers.
 In my free time, I try to develop my photography skills while photographing reptiles and amphibians.
 Many of these photos are currently for sale at House of Scales reptile store in Peterborough, ON.
 Other photos are sent in as observations to Ontario Nature so that the information can be used for research and conservation.
 Other photos such as some of events on Trent University Campus have been printed in local newspapers and some of my wildlife Photography has been published in field guides.